coder/coder/docs/templates/authentication.md

 We encourage the latter approach where supported:

 - Simplifies the template.
-- Keeps cloud provider credentials out of Coder's database (making it a less valuable target for attackers).
+- Keeps cloud provider credentials out of Coder's database, making it a less valuable target for attackers.
 - Compatible with agent-based authentication schemes, which handle credential rotation or ensure the credentials are not written to disk.